Irrigation: Soviet Central Asia

 When the Bolsheviks conquered Central Asia in 1917, the native Kazakhs, Uzbeks, and Turkmens used minimal irrigation.
-The Slavic immigrants pushed into the area by the Tsarist government brought their own irrigation methods, including waterwheels, the use of rice paddies to restore salted land, and underground irrigation channels.
+The Slavic immigrants pushed into the area by the Tsarist government brought their irrigation methods, including waterwheels, the use of rice paddies to restore salted land, and underground irrigation channels.
 Russians dismissed these techniques as crude and inefficient.
-Despite this, in absence of other solutions, tsarist officials maintained these systems through the late 19th century.
+Despite this, tsarist officials maintained these systems through the late 19th century without other solutions.

 Before conquering the area, the Russian government accepted a 1911 American proposal to send hydraulic experts to Central Asia to investigate the potential for large-scale irrigation.
-A 1918 decree by Lenin then encouraged irrigation development in the region, and development began in the 1930s.
+A 1918 decree by Lenin then encouraged irrigation development in the region, which began in the 1930s.
 When it did, Stalin and other Soviet leaders prioritized large-scale, ambitious hydraulic projects, especially along the Volga River.
-The Soviet irrigation push stemmed largely from their late 19th century fears of the American cotton monopoly and subsequent desire to achieve cotton self-sufficiency.
+The Soviet irrigation push stemmed mainly from their late 19th century fears of the American cotton monopoly and subsequent desire to achieve cotton self-sufficiency.
 They had built up their textile manufacturing industry in the 19th century, requiring increased cotton and irrigation, as the region did not receive enough rainfall to support cotton farming.